 Limited Stock Market Participation Among Renters and Home Owners

 The stock market participation rate among homeowners is twice as high as among renters.
 This paper builds a life-cycle portfolio choice model with endogenous housing tenure choice.
 A stylized form of preference heterogeneity generates a substantial difference in participation rates.
-A majority of households has a large savings motive and choose to be homeowners and participate.
-A minority of households has a small savings motive, choose to be renters and find it less worthwhile to participate.
-Difference-in-difference regressions do not attribute the difference to transitions from renting to owning or vice versa, supporting the message that time-invariant characteristics matter.
+A majority of households have a large savings motive and choose to be homeowners and participate.
+A minority of households have a small savings motive and find it less worthwhile to participate.
+Fewer of these households become homeowners.
+Difference-in-difference regressions on panel data do not find evidence of a crowding out effect of homeownership on participation, supporting the message that preference heterogeneity matters.

 Keywords: Limited Participation, Home Ownership, Household Finance